 Square is great for businesses that want to accept credit cards online because it is free and fast to set up.
 Plus, it has affordable processing fees for new businesses and a free point-of-sale (POS) system for accepting in-person payments.
 Overall, Square is the best fit for small and startup businesses that want a solution that has no monthly fee, minimum transaction requirements, or application process.

-To accept credit cards online with Square, follow these steps:
+Here’s how to accept credit cards online with Square:

 1. Sign up for Square Payments: It’s free to create an account, which includes a basic POS system for in-store and mobile sales and invoicing software.
 And businesses only pay a 2.6% plus 10 cents per transaction payment processing fee.
 There are no software fees or monthly minimums to use Square’s payment processing features.